prkumar/uplink/docs/source/auth.rst

 In v0.4, we added the :py:attr:`auth` parameter to the :py:class:`uplink.Consumer` constructor.

-Now, it's very simple to construct a consumer that uses HTTP Basic Authentication with all requests:
+Now it's simple to construct a consumer that uses HTTP Basic Authentication with all requests:

 .. code-block:: python